How I Scored a Deeply Discounted Antarctic Cruise

 Most cruise operators are voluntary members of the International Association of Antarctica Tour Operators, the primary goal of which is to “advocate and promote the practice of safe and environmentally responsible private-sector travel to the Antarctic.”
 IIATO rules limit the number of visitors who can land on an Antarctic site at any one time to 100.
 Thus, if a cruise ship with 200 passengers makes a landing, they must either split the landings between two different locations or do consecutive landings with only 100 persons per trip.
 The more passengers, the less potential time each person will have to spend ashore walking among the seals and penguins.
 Of course, all that luxury also comes with a fairly steep price tag, so if you’re looking for a deal, scratch this option off your list.

 The greatest fear associated with Antarctic cruises is the dreaded 50-hour Drake Passage.
 Widely considered to be the roughest sea crossing in the world, the Drake Passage can make the most seasoned sailor turn a bilious shade of green.
-However, fly-cruise packages allow folks who suffer from sea sickness to take a two-hour flight from either Punta Arenas, Chile, or Ushuaia, Argentina, to King George Island in the South Shetland Islands.
+However, fly-cruise packages allow folks who suffer from sea sickness to take a two-hour flight from either Punta Arenas, Chile, to King George Island in the South Shetland Islands.
 Here they rendezvous with the ship, which proceeds through generally calm seas to Antarctica’s Weddell Peninsula.
 I considered booking a fly-cruise trip, however my research turned up several drawbacks.

 First, fly-cruises usually don’t begin operating until December, as the runway on King George Island is not free of ice until then.
 But by December, the icebergs have already started to melt and the landscape starts turning dirty brown with penguin poop and mud.
 If you dream of seeing immense, freshly calved icebergs and pristine white Antarctic landscapes, a fly-cruise trip is not for you.
 Second, fly-cruises have become so popular that discounts are rare.
 More importantly for me, the planes that fly to King George Island are smaller prop airplanes that have limited luggage capacity.
 Each passenger is allowed one 15 kg (33 pounds) checked bag and one one carry-on item, which must weigh no more than 5 kg (11 pounds).
 No additional personal item is allowed.
 The weight of the electronic equipment I must carry to do my job meant the fly-cruise option wasn’t possible for me.